travelnxt/appacitive-docs/v1.0/index.md

 ###Sending a Query based Push

 You can send a push depending on certain filters.
 Like say you want to send a Push to just the iOS devices.
-You can specifiy that using a query based Push.
+You can specify that using a query based Push.

 ``` rest
 $$$Method